Living with a feeding tube

 What can go wrong and how to deal with it

-It is essential to have a plan in place with your nutrition team if the tube accidentally falls out or migrates.
+It is essential to put a plan in place with your nutrition team if the tube accidentally falls out or migrates.
 If the tube falls out, the stoma will close within a few hours so it is important to act quickly.
-If it is a bumper- retained tube, if the tract is kept open, a local hospital can change the tube without needing a procedure.
+If it is a bumper- retained tube and the tract is kept open, a local hospital can change the tube without needing a procedure.
 However, if it is a balloon-retained gastrostomy (i.e. held in place with a water filled balloon), a spare balloon tube should be kept at home as these are changed regularly at home.

 “It is not unusual for you to experience some slight seeping around the PEG site, even on a good day.
 Normally anything spilt on your skin can be easily wiped off without causing much irritation, however when the fluid is slightly corrosive and continually leaking in small amounts it can cause some irritation.
 In my experience it is a bit of a nightmare to treat this after it begins to get sore, what I find helps is to get a decent barrier cream applied to my skin on a morning, night or whenever it begins to feel itchy”.Robert, UK